davidkastner/evoAllostery/README.md

 ## III.
 Multiple Sequence Alignment

-_Note: This step is optional and is performed in the pySCA directory created upon completion of step 3 of the installation._ https://ranganathanlab.gitlab.io/pySCA/install/
+_Note: This step is optional and is performed in the pySCA directory created upon completion of step 3 of the installation._
+_We repeat, it is not part of this repo and is generated specifically to your system upon installation of pySCA._ https://ranganathanlab.gitlab.io/pySCA/install/

 While we have provided the multiple sequence alignment (MSA) file, it can also be generated from scratch.